david-prv/prog-cms-tmpmky-script/README.md

-# prog-cms-tmpmky-script
+# prog-cms-tmpmky-scripts
-little script for tampermonkey addon which removes closed test submission from personal status page
+little collection of tampermonkey plugins I've programmed for the prog1 cms

 ## Installation